Diffuse Domain Methods with Dirichlet Boundary Conditions: Introduction

-The paper is organised as follows.
-Section \ref{section:dd_background} introduces the key concepts of the \DD{} method and the basic approximation methods.
-Section \ref{section:Nitsche} derives the Nitsche's based \DD{} approaches.
-In Section \ref{sec:mixed_methods}, we introduce the new methods based on the mixed formulation.
-Section \ref{section:advection} addresses the specific challenges and stabilisation terms for advection-dominated problems.
-Section \ref{sec:Numerical} presents a set of numerical results focusing on application to advection-diffusion equations with Dirichlet boundary conditions, and resulting in benchmark problems of the incompressible Navier-Stokes equations to validate and compare the methods.
+The paper is organised as follows. \Cref{section:dd_background} introduces the key concepts of the \DD{} method. \Cref{section:Nitsche} derives the Nitsche's based \DD{} approaches.
+In \cref{sec:mixed_methods}, we introduce the new methods based on the mixed formulation. \Cref{section:advection} addresses the specific challenges and stabilisation terms for advection-dominated problems. \Cref{sec:Numerical} presents a set of numerical results focusing on application to advection-diffusion equations with Dirichlet boundary conditions, and concluding with benchmark problems for the incompressible Navier-Stokes equations to validate and compare the methods.